Failure of the Hopf-Oleinik lemma for a linear elliptic problem with singular convection of non-negative divergence: Convection with singularity on the boundary

 \section{Convection with singularity on the boundary}

 The aim of this section is to understand the case where $E$ is regular inside $\Omega$ but blows up towards $\partial \Omega$.
-For the sake of simplicity we present and example, which as mentioned in \Cref{sec:extension} can be generalised, but the computations become quite technical.
-Let us consider $\varphi_1$ the first eigenfunction of $-\Delta$ with Dirichlet boundary conditions, i.e.
+For the sake of simplicity we present an example, which as mentioned in \Cref{sec:extension} can be generalized, but the computations become quite technical.
+Let us consider $\varphi_1$ the first eigenfunction of $-\Delta$ with Dirichlet boundary conditions, i.e.,